School Psychology Degree and Career Guide

 School Psychologist Job Overview

-According to the U.S. Bureau of Labor Statistics (BLS), employment for all types of psychologists is projected to grow by 8% through 2030.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for all types of psychologists, including school psychologists, is projected to grow by 1.3% through 2032.
 School psychology opportunities around the country will be part of this growth, making now a great time to join this important field.

 What does a school psychologist do?